otrv4/otrv4/otrv4.md

 ### Inmediately sending a data message

-After deriving the mixed shared secret `K` and initializing the double ratchet algorithm or after attaching an encrypted message to the Auth-I message or the Non-Interactive Auth message, a participant can inmmediately send a data message (prior to receiving one from the other party).
-Note that in this case, the party will have `their_ecdh` and `their_dh` set to NULL.
+After deriving the Mixed shared secret `K` and initializing the double ratchet algorithm or after attaching an encrypted message to the Auth-I message or to the Non-Interactive Auth message, a participant can inmmediately send a data message.
+If this is the first data message sent and the party has not yet received one, the party will have `their_ecdh` and `their_dh` set to `NIL`.

 If the participant has not attached an encrypted data message to the Auth-I message or to the Non-Interactive-Auth message, or this is the first data